sdss/apogeeql/bin/readme.txt

+10/04/2022
+John Donor removed a bunch of old scripts.
+Git keeps history if you want them.

 09/11/2013
 I created this file to list the programs and  supporting files in this directory and place a very short description of them.